 On April 11, 2017, the Parent Company received a copy of the Entry of Judgment stating, among others, that the Decision dated January 13, 2015 and the Resolution dated August 16, 2016, which partially granted the Motion for Clarification and/or Partial Reconsideration filed by the Parent Company became final and executory on October 20, 2016.
 The Bureau of Treasury has so far settled P197 of the Parent Company's claim.

-The balance of P2 is currently the subject of discussion between the Parent Company, the PDIC and the Bureau of Treasury.
-The PDIC is evaluating, among others, the deed of assignment executed in favor of the Parent Company by a rural bank, which has since then been placed under liquidation, of its PEACe bonds holdings in partial settlement of its past loan obligation.
+As approved by Philippine Deposit Insurance Corporation and Bureau of Treasury, the balance of P2, which is the subject of a deed of assignment in favor of the Parent Company (by a rural bank which has since been placed under liquidation) has been settled on October 18, 2018.